 Apollos, and the early Ephesians had Truth, but not the Spirit.
 We need both.
 When Jesus encountered the woman at the will He recognized that she had limited truth, but not the “Spirit of Truth”,

-John 4:23-24 "But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
-God is Spirit, and those who worship Him must worship in spirit and truth..”
+John 4:23–24 “But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
+God is Spirit, and those who worship Him must worship in spirit and truth.”

 God is Spirit, and true worshippers must worship, walk, and live in spirit (and in truth).

-We don't have a choice.
-If we want to worship God, or even seek, follow, serve or believe in God,
+We don’t have a choice.
+If we want to worship God, or even seek, follow, serve, or believe in God,

 we must do it not through our own limited cognitive abilities (minds and emotions),